Why Am I Following Random Accounts On Instagram? Two Reasons And How To Fix It

 If you want to be serious about protecting your online Instagram presence, you should turn on two-factor authentication on Instagram.

-1. Tap the hamburger icon and click “Settings.”
+- Tap the hamburger icon and click “Settings and privacy.”

-1. A new menu will come up.
-Click “Security.”
+- A new menu will come up.
+Click “Accounts Centre.”

-1. Next, choose a security method.
-You can toggle only one or both for extra security.
+- Next, choose a security method.
+You can select only one.

-3. After this, simply type in the code and you’re done.
+- After this, simply type in the code and tap on the next button.

 Keep in mind that Instagram will provide you with Back-Up Codes if you lose access to your phone.
 Save these codes for the future.